-Naturally you will welcome your guests when they arrive at your home.
+Naturally, you will welcome your guests when they arrive at your home.
 But once they are ready to settle into their room, a simple welcome note on the bedside table will make a big impact.
-It’s the way boutique hotels welcome important guests, and it will show your visitor that you put a lot of thought into their stay.
+It’s the way boutique hotels welcome guests, and it will show your visitors that you put time and thought into their stay.
 Be sure to include important information like the alarm code to the house, how to use the TV remote, and, most importantly, the Wi-Fi password.

 Splurge on the Bedding

 Two things make for an amazing stay: great sheets and the perfect pillow.
-Outfit the bed with Brooklinen’s Luxe Core Sheet Set, but be warned: Your guests may spend their whole stay in bed.
-Pair it with a bamboo pillow to ensure they have the best night sleep ever.
+Outfit the bed with Pair it with the company’s to ensure they have the best night’s sleep ever., but be warned: Your guests may spend their whole stay in bed.

 Next level: Go with white sheets for that luxury hotel vibe.

-Creating a spot for your guests to unpack their suitcase will make them feel truly welcome.
-If your guest room is used as a storage room the other 11 months out of the year, you should pack away your own items for the time being.
-Provide at least one empty dresser drawer and half of a closet for guests to put up their clothes.
+Providing space for your guests to unpack their suitcase will make them feel truly welcome.
+If your guest room is used as storage for the other 11 months out of the year, you should pack away your own items for the time being.
+Provide at a few empty dresser drawers and half of a closet for guests to hang up their clothes.

 Optional: Place a small bench at the foot of the bed to be used as a luggage rack.

 Have you ever been a guest in someone’s house, only to wake in the night wanting a glass of water, but you just stay in bed because you aren’t sure where the glasses are and you don’t want to wake your hosts?
 Me too.
-That’s why putting out a water pitcher and glasses is a necessity.
-Grab this stylish Bedside Carafe and Glass set from Target to place on top of the dresser next to the toiletries tray.
+That’s why putting out a water pitcher and glass is a necessity.
+Grab t to place on top of the dresser next to the toiletries tray.